benjaminion/upgrading-ethereum-book/src/book.md

 </figcaption>
 </figure>

 Honest validators are voting for $D_1$ as it is descended from the highest justified checkpoint, $B_1$.
-As soon as the adversary sees that $D_1$ has become justifiable, it publishes its withheld votes for $C_2$, causing that checkpoint to become justified.
+As soon as the adversary sees that $D_1$ has become justifiable, it publishes its withheld Casper FFG votes for $C_2$, causing that checkpoint to become justified.

 <a id="img_annotated-forkchoice-bouncing-2"></a>
 <figure class="diagram" style="width: 90%">